 What are the shop hours?

-Our opening hours are 11am to 6pm, Tuesday through Saturday and there’s always someone available to talk to about laser tattoo removal and lightening during these times.
+Our opening hours are 11am to 6pm, Tuesday through Saturday and there’s always someone available to talk to you about laser tattoo removal and lightening during these times.
 The first and last hours of the day can get a little busy however, as we get clients ready for the first sessions of the day and finalise the last, so after 12 noon and before 5pm are ideal times to talk over all aspects of your treatment.

 What equipment do you use?